Vignesh-Ramesh/Flask_docker_101/README.md

 # Flask_docker_101

-FLASK AND DOCKER are frameworks to expose ML Models as a rest API.
+FLASK AND DOCKER are frameworks to expose ML Models as a rest API.This is what 'productionalizing' ML solutions means.

 Make sure Postman is installed - www.getpostman.com